K1llByte/decryptorinator/tp1/tp1_report.md

 The ciphertexts are in uppercase characters and plaintexts in lowercase.

-This ciphertexts were encrypted with _affine_ , _monoalphatic substitution_ and _Vigenère_ (not respectively).
+This ciphertexts were encrypted with _affine_ , _monoalphabetic substitution_ and _Vigenère_ (not respectively).
 Alhtough we didn't know which method of encryption was aplied in order, we deduced that the first one wasn't the _Vigenère_, because there was a lot of texts and too few patterns for 3 letter words.

 With this we could try to first find the _affine_ ciphertext since its the easist one to get the key (only 2 numbers obtained from systems of equations with modular aritmethic).

-But instead we decided to decypher the _affine_ and the _monoalphatic substitution_ at the same time , since the _affine_ is a type of _monoalphatic substitution_.
+But instead we decided to decypher the _affine_ and the _monoalphabetic substitution_ at the same time , since the _affine_ is a type of _monoalphabetic substitution_.

 ___
 ## Ciphertext #2 & #3